https://johnelfick.github.io/school-science-lessons/biology/UNBiolN3S.html#SalviaeleH not found School Science Lessons

 Bog sage, (Salvia uliginosa), whorls of indigo blue flowers, Lamiaceae

-Bog Sage, Mudbrick Herb Cottage, See text below Description.
+Bog Sage, Mudbrick Herb Cottage

 Elderberry, (Sambucus nigra), black elderberry, elder tree, blue elder, European elder, European elderberry, short-lived shrub, in woodlands, hedgerows, waste land, leaves for activate compost, insect repellent, spray on aphids and, caterpillars, culinary uses, dark purple berries and flowers used as tea, wine, cooking, a popular ingredient in supplements, other parts contain poisonous | Calcium oxalate | Anthocyanidins | herbal medicine, elder flower tea, diuretic, treat inflammation, sinusitis, diabetes, elderberries, treat influenza symptoms, boost immunity, source of Vitamins A and C, Adoxaceae

-Sambucus nigra, Elder tree, Daleys Fruit Trees
+Sambucus nigra, Elderberry, Daleys Fruit Trees

+Don't confuse elderberry with American Elder, Elderflower, or Dwarf Elder.
 Elderflower, (Sambucus nigra canadensis), American elderberry, Canada elderberry, or common elderberry, up to metres, leaves used to activate compost, insect repellent spray against aphids and caterpillars, herbal medicine, culinary uses, berries and flowers used for tea, wine, cooking, other parts contain poisonous | Calcium oxalate | Elderflower, blossoms of the elder tree, sweet floral tastes, short cooking time, used to make fragrant cordials, not toxic.

 Elderberry, berries of the elder tree, fruity tart tastes, long cooking times, used to make jams, contains cyanogen glycoside, potentially poisonous, do not eat raw unripe berries.